samandalib/forkery/README.md

 ## 🔧 How It Works

 ### **Smart Project Detection**
-Pistachio automatically scans your workspace and:
+Pistachio Vibe automatically scans your workspace and:
 - Identifies existing projects and frameworks
 - Detects the correct start commands
 - Configures ports automatically